repole/drowsy/docs/quickstart.rst

 than welcome to handle routing on your own if the included :class:`~drowsy.router.ModelResourceRouter` doesn't handle your use cases.

+A slightly more robust implementation can be seen in the example API project in `api.py <_modules/examples/chinook_api/api.html>`_.

 Next Steps
 ----------

-Now that you've got an actual API up and running, you can head over to the :ref:`querying`, :ref:`creating_updating`, and :ref:`deleting` sections to get an overview of how to interact with your new API.
+Now that you've got an actual API up and running, you can head over to the :ref:`querying` and :ref:`creating_updating` sections to get an overview of how to interact with your new API.

 You'll also want to be sure to check out the :ref:`permissions` section to gain an understanding of how to properly secure a Drowsy based API.